 If you pay attention to little things like punctuation marks, you’ll notice that writers are split on this one.
 Some people use the serial comma diligently.
 Some use it on occasion.
 Others don’t use it at all.

 Style, Grammar, and Punctuation

-So, it’s left up to the writers, which means that usage of a serial comma is a style issue.
+So it’s left up to writers, which means that usage of a serial comma is a style issue.

 If you’re not sure whether you should use a serial comma, particularly for a professional piece of writing, you should consult the appropriate style guide.
 Most publications adhere to a style guide, as do academic institutions and many businesses.

 Arguments Against the Serial Comma

 Traditionally, the serial comma was standard fare in written English.
 However, once the printing press entered the equation, newspapers decided to forgo the serial comma to save space.
 That’s why journalism style guides such as The New York Times Manual of Style and The Associated Press Stylebook (aff links) do not include serial commas in their guidelines.